gaevoy/gaevoy.github.io/_posts/2019-03-06-partial-password-sucks.markdown

 <iframe width="560" height="315" style="margin: 0 auto; display: block;" src="https://www.youtube.com/embed/hTZBDptYBdM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### How to use [partial-password.github.io](https://partial-password.github.io/)
+* If you don't trust [partial-password.github.io](https://partial-password.github.io/) consider to save the page locally and run it from there, for instance `file:///c:/Partial%20password%20calculator%20online.html`
 * Open [partial-password.github.io](https://partial-password.github.io/) & copy-paste your password there.
 * Click on the requested position of password symbol (or use `Tab` key).
 Once the symbol is focused it is already in the clipboard.
 * Paste the symbol from clipboard to the site you are about to log in.